 Mode of instruction

 Total course (10 ec x 28 hours): 280 hours:

-Weekly assignments of approximately 500 words each (30% of the final grade)
+Weekly written assignments (30% of the final mark)

 How and when an exam review will take place will be disclosed together with the publication of the exam results at the latest.
 If a student requests a review within 30 days after publication of the exam results, an exam review will have to be organized.